 by Cari Cole

 Throat tension and vocal stress are common complaints.
 A lot of people suffer from the end-of-the-day vocal fatigue that comes from accumulated tension — from talking (on the phone) and/or using the voice incorrectly.
-Also keep in mind that most voice problems come from being dehydrated.
+Also keep in mind that most voice problems come from being dehydrated, a lack of sleep and overusing your speaking or singing voice without the correct placement or technique.

 - Put your finger across your throat at the top of your “Adams Apple” and swallow.